MartinPacker/md2pptx/docs/user-guide.md

 #### Table Captions

-You can code a table caption, which will appear as a table-wide cell.
+You can code a table caption, which will appear either

-This will be within the space of the table as the last row.
+* As a table-wide cell, as the last row of the table

+or

+* Just above the table, as a text box.

 To do this code, for example